 Safeguarding & Protecting Children

-Our policy has been updated and all reference to Vulnerable Adults has been deleted.
-This is because there are many fundamental differences and it was agreed that separate policies would be better.
-Both policies are now available to view and the Safeguarding Children policy has two of the sections available as separate downloads to make for easier and quicker reading depending on your needs.
+Due to fundamental differences in the safeguarding of children and adults, Active Dorset has separate policies and both policies are available to view and download.
+The Safeguarding Children policy has two of the sections available as separate downloads to make for easier and quicker reading depending on your needs.
 Codes of Conduct are also available for coaches, children and parents/carers.
-We refer to the one for coaches as complying with the 4 'Rs' - Rights, Relationships, Personal Responsibilities and Professional Responsibilities

 Active Dorset is dedicated to working in partnership with all agencies to ensure that information and training opportunities are available for all staff and volunteers to guide them in best practice when working with children, young people and vulnerable adults.